Aatlantise/gu-cli-remote-dev/readme.md

 ## Setting up SSH connection to login node

 To set up remote development, we need to set up an SSH connection between your local machine, and the login node (this is specific to GU HPC clusters--each server can have slightly different setup).
+If you already set up connection with `gcloud init` as recommended by HPC documentation, you're in luck!
+Skip to the next step.
+We can use the `google_compute_engine` key, likely at `~/.ssh`.

-Let's first create an ssh key: ```ssh-keygen -t rsa -b 4096 -C your_email@georgetown.edu```
+Otherwise, let's first create an ssh key: ```ssh-keygen -t rsa -b 4096 -C your_email@georgetown.edu```

 That will create a public and private key at `~/.ssh`.
 There is a `ssh-copy-id username@server-address` command that can copy your key to the remote server, but that didn't work for me.

 So, we'll do that manually.